sitilge/propeller/README.md

 {
-  "key": "id",                  //required, the table primary key "name": "Menu",               //optional, the table display name, defaults to table name "insert": true,               //optional, allow to insert new rows, defaults to false "order": {                    //optional, change the order of rows in table view, defaults to false
+  "key": "id",                  //required, the table primary key "name": "Menu",               //optional, the table display name, defaults to table name "create": true,               //optional, allow to create new row, defaults to false "delete": true,               //optional, allow to delete row, defaults to false "order": {                    //optional, change the order of rows in table view, defaults to false
     "column": "sequence",       //required, the name of the column "direction": "ASC"          //optional, the direction of order, defaults to ASC